socalrug/hackathon-2019-05/README.md

 The channel for the hackathon is **hackathon-2019**

+## Twitter

+Please follow us on twitter, oc_rug, and also tweet about the event with the hash tag #OCRUG

 ## Teams

 * All participants will work on teams between 2 and 5 people.